HugoSmits/predictiveForecasting/project.md

 - Feature Importance Analysis: Identifying and analyzing the most influential features or variables that contribute to the model's predictions.
 Techniques such as permutation feature importance, SHAP (SHapley Additive exPlanations), and LIME (Local Interpretable Model-agnostic Explanations) can be used to quantify the impact of features on forecasted outcomes.

+- Model Explainability Methods: Employing techniques to explain how forecasting models make predictions, such as decision trees, linear regression coefficients, and model-specific interpretation methods.
+Generating explanations or rationales that highlight the reasoning behind each prediction, providing stakeholders with insights into the model's decision-making process.

 ### 6. References

 1. McKinney, Wes.
 (2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython.* O'Reilly Media.